 In other cases, the plaintiff seeks the court to command the defendant to do (or not do) a specific action.
 Some common examples of these types of cases are where a plaintiff is seeking an injunction, specific performance, enforcement of property rights, and testamentary or administrative matters such as trusts and wills.

-The Law Division routinely hears the following types of cases:
+The Civil Division routinely hears the following types of cases:

 Arbitration (AR): Mandatory Arbitration program is an alternative dispute resolution process for civil suits seeking money damages exceeding $10,000 but less than $50,000.
 A court-appointed arbitration panel reviews the case to decide a just resolution and award.
 Arbitration is intended to lower court costs for litigants and allow the court to utilize judicial resources more effective.
 If a party rejects the arbitration panel's findings, the case may proceed to trial.